We want to be Scotland’s most helpful factor and our Written Statement is key to telling you what that means.

 You can see details of your charges and each account by logging into your My YP account.

 If you have repairs or cyclical maintenance carried out to the shared parts of your building, we will send you a separate bill.
-We aim to issue this bill within one month of the work being carried out.
+We aim to issue this bill within two months of the work being carried out.
 This bill will describe the work that was done, when it was carried out, the total cost of the work and your individual share of that cost due for payment.

 If you and the other homeowners in your block request major works to your property, we will need payment in advance before we can start the work.